Unix like smart recursive file/folder copy function for PHP

 * @todo

-* - Should have rollback technique so it can undo the copy when it wasn't successful
+* - Should have rollback so it can undo the copy when it wasn't completely successful

-* - Auto destination technique should be possible to turn off
+* - It should be possible to turn off auto path creation feature f

 * - Supporting callback function